Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Introduction

 The paper is organised as follows.
-In \Cref{sec2}, we introduce the IGBM and recall its properties.
-In \Cref{sec3}, we provide a brief account of the numerical splitting approach, describing the Lie-Trotter and the Strang compositions and deriving four different numerical solutions based on them.
-In \Cref{sec4}, we provide closed-form expressions for the conditional and asymptotic means and variances of the investigated numerical solutions, analyse the resulting biases and discuss the boundary preservation.
-In \Cref{sec5}, we illustrate the theoretical results of \Cref{sec4} through a series of numerical experiments.
-Moreover, we investigate the ability of the derived schemes to approximate the underlying stationary distribution and study their behaviour at the lower boundary.
-Conclusions are reported in \Cref{sec6}.
+In Section \ref{sec2}, we introduce the IGBM and recall its properties.
+In Section \ref{sec3}, we provide a brief account of the splitting and ODE approaches, and introduce the considered numerical schemes for the IGBM.
+In Section \ref{sec4}, we provide closed-form expressions for the conditional and asymptotic means and variances of the investigated schemes, analyse the resulting biases and discuss the boundary preservation.
+In Section \ref{sec5}, we illustrate the theoretical results of Section~\ref{sec4} through a series of simulations.
+Moreover, we illustrate the strong (mean-square) convergence rates of the different numerical methods and investigate their required computational efforts.
+In addition, we analyse their ability to approximate the underlying stationary density and study their behaviour at the lower boundary.
+Conclusions are reported in~Section~\ref{sec6}.